wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 After executing the function, the console will be updated to report the time to complete each iteration as well as AICc of each iteration.

 What the `MS_optim` function does:
-* Read all .asc files that is in the specified ASCII.dir, makes a raster stack, and determines whether it is a categorical or continuous surface.
+* Read all .asc files that are in the specified ASCII.dir, makes a raster stack, and determines whether each is a categorical or continuous surface.
 A surface is considered categorical if it contains 15 or fewer unique values.
 * Transformation and resistance values are chosen for each surface, all surfaces are added together, and AICc from the mixed effects model is calculated.
 * Several summary outputs are generated
  * In the 'Results' directory (located in the directory with the .asc files), a final optimized resistance .asc file has been made (the name is a combination of the layers optimized, separated by "."), along with the CIRCUITSCAPE results (.out files).